Soft skills questions to discover a person’s skill level…

 Below is a list of soft skills and soft skill questions you can ask.
 Remember, every situation/job/applicant is different, so if you know the soft skill you’re exploring, you can easily frame the right question for that skill.

 My terrible customer service experience – she needed soft skills

-Nevertheless, soft skills do make a difference.
-Think about it: if every single employee at the Dollar Tree store behaved like the cashier, eventually it would negatively impact the store image and eventually hit them in the pocket.
+Think about it: if every single employee at the Dollar Tree store behaved like the cashier, it would negatively impact the store’s image and eventually hit them very hard in the pocket.
 Soft skills matter.

-My favorite soft skills training I’ve ever facilitated was several years ago at a local community college.
-The team was so incredibly open and flexible.
+My favorite soft skills training I’ve ever facilitated was at a local community college several years ago.
+The team was incredibly open and flexible.
 They “ate up” each process and really ingested the data.
 Even after I followed up with my client months later, it seemed the training made an impact.

 During my time with my client, I created a soft skills quiz.
 Check it out by clicking the image below:

 Another reason I absolutely loved working with this team was because they were among the first clients to request soft skills training.

 That made them innovative and forward-thinking in my mind.
 I was determined to deliver quality resources that would impact long-term culture.